tomcl/issie/README.md

 ```
 Defines the in-project shortcut commands, therefore when we use `yarn <stript_key>` is equivalent to calling `<script_value>`.
 For example, in the root of the project, running in the terminal `yarn launch` is equivalent to running `electron .`.

+The build system depends on a `Fake` file `build.fsx`.
+This has targets representing build tasks, and normally these are used, accessed via `build.cmd` or `build.sh`, instead of using `yarn` directly.

 ## Code Structure

 The source code consists of two distinct sections transpiled separately to Javascript to make a complete Electron application.